jawkat/alx-zero_day/README.md

-My first readme is so amazing
+This file is mandatory in projects